Looking after your information

 Making the study data available through these central data stores makes it easier for scientists from different sectors, working in a wide variety of fields, to access and use the information in their research.

 The UK Data Service is funded by the Economic and Social Research Council (ESRC) to meet the data needs of researchers, students, and teachers from all sectors.
 The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate data, business data, and qualitative data.
-We deposit de-identified data from all the studies that we run, including Generation New Era.
+We deposit research data from all the studies that we run, including Generation New Era.

 Access to your survey responses by staff at the data stores is limited to those who manage and prepare the data for access and to those who keep the system safe.